-- Megalithic monuments – Pembrokeshire is very rich with Neolithic and Bronze Age monuments.
+- Megalithic monuments – Pembrokeshire is very rich in Neolithic and Bronze Age monuments.
 The best known is Pentre Ifan.

 Even today, we can admit with some pleasure, there are thousands of mysteries left for us.

-Practical guidebook to walking the Pembrokeshire Coast Path.
-The walk follows a National Trail around the coastline in south-west Wales.
+A practical guidebook to walking the Pembrokeshire Coast Path.
+The walk follows a National Trail around the coastline in southwest Wales.
 Includes maps, accommodation, pubs and restaurants, and what to see along the coastal path.
-102 maps: 96 large-scale walking maps, 6 town plans, 10 stage with trail profiles and 2 overview maps.
+102 maps: 96 large-scale walking maps, 6 town plans, 10 stages with trail profiles, and 2 overview maps.

 Powerful Places in Wales is not your usual guidebook.
 It is not about visiting places, it’s about experiencing them.
 Wales doesn’t reveal itself easily, and not to the casual visitor.
 But when it does open itself to you, you will be amazed at its wonders.